ersinkirteke/eaton/README.md

 9-) You can run test project in both two project (kafka.eaton.producer.api, kafka.eaton.consumer.api)

-10-) You can find a system design documents for predictpulse inside repository
+10-) You can find a system design documents such as Designing PredictPulse Backend.docx for predictpulse inside repository